 Working with University leadership and supported by People Development in HR, the network aims to:

 - move towards achieving gender balance in all staff groups

 - achieve parity among academic staff (including the professoriate) and in all leadership roles

 - work towards equality of opportunity and pay in all areas, and have committees that are gender balanced.

 The Women@Reading network is co-ordinated by a small committee that provides direction, builds awareness, organises events and communicates with University leadership, primarily through the Deans for Diversity and Inclusion and the UEB gender champion.
-The committee is chaired by Dr Claire Collins, an Associate Professor in Henley Business School and Rachel Thorns, HR Partner.
+The committee is chaired by Professor Claire Collins, Henley Business School and Rachel Thorns, HR Partner.

-All Women@Reading events are open to all staff, and are advertised on the Staff Portal and in In Brief.
-To find out more information or to join the network's email distribution list, contact Susan Thornton.
+All Women@Reading events are open to all staff.
+They are advertised on the Staff Portal and in In Brief, and are bookable on UoR Learn.